JNavith/tailwindcss-theme-variants/content/semantics.md

 # Semantics
-Semantics are an **experimental feature** for this plugin that serve as an alternative to [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (read: have 100% browser support since IE9).
+Semantics are an **experimental feature** for this plugin that serve as a better approach to [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
+If you're on Tailwind CSS 1.7 to 1.9, this means they still work on IE11!

-**Semantics require Tailwind CSS 1.7 or higher.
-Also, the [`applyComplexClasses` experimental feature](https://github.com/tailwindlabs/tailwindcss/pull/2159) will be enabled for you if you use semantics because it's required for them to work.**

 TODO.
 Semantic classes bundle up your design system with this plugin's generated variants.
 Because I (the plugin author 👋) have to write them, only certain utilities are supported so far:
 * `backgroundColor`